GUntracht/OCTAVA/README.md

 4. Save OCTAVA.ijm into the folder ...ImageJ\Fiji\macros\OCTAVA Tools.
 You may need to create the folder named ¨OCTAVA Tools¨.

 *******************************************
-Pre-compiled MATLAB app and standalone versions of OCTAVA are available upon request from Gavrielle by email: gavuntracht at gmail dot com
+Pre-compiled MATLAB app and standalone versions of OCTAVA are available at https://sourceforge.net/projects/octava/

 ********************************************